I do not want to meet Jesus on my deathbed. I want him to already be close so that death is something we do together, just as in life.

 Originally published in Integrated Catholic Life, used with permission.

-Art: Jacques-Bénigne Bossuet [mirror], 1698, Hyacinthe Rigaud, PD-US; “The idea of building the monument to Christ the King comes in 1934, during a visit to Brazil by then Cardinal Patriarch of Lisbon, D. Manuel Gonçalves Cherry.
+Art for this post on journeying with Jesus through Meditations for Lent: Jacques-Bénigne Bossuet [mirror], 1698, Hyacinthe Rigaud, PD-US; “The idea of building the monument to Christ the King comes in 1934, during a visit to Brazil by then Cardinal Patriarch of Lisbon, D. Manuel Gonsalves Cherry.
 Passing through Rio de Janeiro, saw the imposing image of Christ the Redeemer on Corcovado and soon his heart was born the desire to build a similar project in front of Lisbon.
 In 1936, the idea of building a monument to Christ the King was sent to “Apostleship of Prayer”, which warmly welcomed.
 To be National Monument needed the approval and cooperation of all Portuguese bishops.
 This awareness is achieved Bishops, being officially proclaimed on Collective Lenten Pastoral of 1937″, 6 September 2012, own work, Rotiv74, CC; both Wikimedia Commons.
+Cover of Meditations for Lent used with permission.